axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 If you have customized ``taskBody`` of TaskWidget, we need to migrate the code of ``taskBody`` to new component as ``TaskItemDetails``

-Please follow the below steps to migrate
+Please follow the steps to migrate

 -  You can take a look at ``PortalTaskDetails.xhtml`` to see how to use and customize ``TaskItemDetails``.